top of page

 Bury St Edmunds Literature Festival was founded by committee in 2017.
 We continue to be led by a small team of volunteers with a couple of people in paid roles to plan the festival and get us through the year.

 In 2017 the town's first literature festival started as it meant to go on with a sparkling literary line-up including Louis de Bernieres (Captain Corelli's Mandolin), Helen Callaghan (Dear Amy), Elly Griffiths (Dr Ruth Galloway novels) and Sarah Perry (The Essex Serpent).
 The festival also had a great non-fiction offering - with events from nature writer, Patrick Barkham and Ann Kronbergs - and there was something for younger readers too, with children's authors Amanda Gee and James Campbell.
 The events took across the town centre at Oakes Barn, Waterstones, Angel Hotel, Hunter Club and St John’s Centre.
+You can read more about the first year and the founding of the festival from 2017 organisers Jackie Carreira & AJ Deane over on our blog.

 2019 saw the festival return with another stellar line up including poet Wendy Cope and local authors Erica James, Sam Byers, Matt Gaw and Am Howell being joined by Ruth Hogan, Georgina Harding, Sophie Hannah, Francis Young and Nicola Upson who shortly after became a patron of the festival.
 This was the first year that the festival found its home in Bury's beautiful and historic, Unitarian Meeting House.